bitnami/charts/bitnami/harbor/README.md

 ## Upgrading

+### To 25.0.0

+This version uses the PostgreSQL version provided by the bitnami/postgresql subchart, PostgreSQL 17.x, instead of overriding it with version 14.x.

 ### To 24.1.0

 This version introduces image verification for security purposes.
 To disable it, set `global.security.allowInsecureImages` to `true`.
 More details at [GitHub issue](https://github.com/bitnami/charts/issues/30850).

+### To 24.0.1

+This version updates the PostgreSQL version to 14.x.
+Follow the [official instructions](https://www.postgresql.org/docs/14/upgrading.html) to upgrade to 14.x.

 ### To 24.0.0